Vuhledar: 20th century

 In the 1960s, during the Soviet era, the Donbas coal basin south of the major industrial city of Donetsk was beginning to be developed.
 The settlement that would later be known as Vuhledar was founded around the Pivdennodonbaska 1 coal mine in 1964.
 It was originally an urban-type settlement named Pivdennyi Donetsk, meaning "South Donetsk".

 Young people were brought to Pivdennyi Donetsk from cities all over the country to work on the new coal industry.
-There were plans to transform Pivdennyi Donetsk into a huge industrial center, but the plans were not fulfilled.
+There were Soviet plans to transform Pivdennyi Donetsk into a huge industrial center, but the plans were not fulfilled.
 Rather than the goal of achieving a population of 100,000, it only reached 15,000–17,000.
 Rather than ten mines being built, only two were built.
-A local has described Vuhledar as an "unfinished project".
+A local described Vuhledar as an "unfinished project".

 In 1969, Pivdennyi Donetsk was renamed Vuhledar, which means "gift of coal".
 However, even as late as 2023, there were still some older residents who referred to Vuhledar as "Pivdenne", or "Southern", as they were still accustomed to the old name.

-In 1991, Vuhledar received city status, and became a city of regional significance.
+Following the devolution of the Soviet Union in 1991, Vuhledar received city status, and became a city of regional significance in Ukraine.